NAICS 561910 · Tier 1 Pillar

 JTJRE does not manufacture packaging materials.
 Materials are sourced from specification-compliant manufacturers (Cortec, Sealed Air, 3M, Berry Global, MIL-spec compliant suppliers) and the packaging operation applies them per contract specification.
 This is a packaging service, not a manufacturing operation, which is the correct positioning under NAICS 561910.

-How does packaging tie into JTJRE's medical-courier capability?+
+How does packaging tie into the medical-courier lane?+

-Packaging and courier work share the same Horizon Pack and Ship operational backbone — same receiving, same inventory discipline, same drivers and dispatch.
-A VA Medical Center procurement requiring USP 797/800-grade pharmaceutical packaging plus medical courier delivery can be delivered end-to-end under one prime relationship rather than split across two vendors.
+Packaging and courier work share the same receiving, inventory discipline, and dispatch.
+A VA procurement requiring USP 797/800-grade pharmaceutical packaging plus medical courier delivery can be bid end-to-end under one prime relationship.
+JTJRE helps small businesses position across both registrations.

 What is the fastest way to evaluate JTJRE for a packaging requirement?+